mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 incorporated into personnel transfer and detailing decisions.
         3. NAVPERSCOM (PERS-8) and NAVPERSCOM, Reserve
-Personnel Matters (PERS-9) will manage ADSEP processing for all members who have three or more PFA failures in the most recent 4-year period.
+Personnel Matters (PERS-9) will manage ADSEP processing for all members who have two or more PFA failures in the most recent 3-year period.
         4. Evaluate PFA MEB findings for disposition.
     7. Commander, Navy Reserve Forces Command shall:
         1. Ensure all Drilling Reservists, including Voluntary